MarsTwelve/Recipe_Manager_API/readme.md

 - ### Initializing the API
   After you ran the command above, you can now run this command to initialize the api.<br>
 <br />

 ```
 uvicorn endpoints.recipe_manager_API:app --reload
 ```
 <br />
-&emsp;&emsp;this will start the api in your local host, so you can utilize the api endpoints within your<br> &emsp;&emsp;own machine, in a local instance.
-Later on it is planned to implement a Cloud Service &emsp;&emsp;host with docker containers, in order to facilitate usage.
+&emsp;&emsp;this will start the api in your local host, so you can utilize the api endpoints within your own machine, &emsp;&emsp;in a local instance.
+Later on it is planned to implement a Cloud Service host with docker containers, &emsp;&emsp;in order to facilitate usage.
 <br />
 <br />